 Something of this can be seen from the average PM2.5 map on the right.
 Other sources of UK air pollution are...

 Salt water droplets and surface water pollution lifted into the air by high winds over the ocean (Which we guess are not as deleterious as the particles from combustion).

-Traffic (we have seen a 22.6% contribution from this quoted for UK).
+Traffic (we have seen an estimate of 22.6% contribution from traffic).

-Industry (we have seen 10.3% contribution from this quoted for UK).
+Industry (we have seen an estimate of 10.3% contribution from Industry).